johnroberts/thecity-admin-php/README.md

 thecity-admin-php
 =================

-This PHP project is an API wrapper for TheCity Admin API (OnTheCity.org)
+This PHP project is an API wrapper for TheCity Admin API (OnTheCity.org).

+Quick Start:

+1. Set your API key and user token in lib/ca-config.php.

+2. Simple example

+This code gets the number of groups in your City returned as JSON.
+It assumes ca-main.php is in a lib subdirectory.

+<?php
+require_once 'lib/ca-main.php';

+$ca = new CityApi();
+$results = $ca->groups_count();
+echo $results;

+?>

+The v1.1 wrapper library covers 100% of The City Admin API.
+The PDF doc is current to v0.4.
+Please refer to the test scripts in the test directory for examples of all endpoint calls.